snappautomotive/ai-code-reviewer/README.md

-# Claude Code Reviewer
+# Ollama Code Reviewer

-A GitHub Action that uses Claude AI to review pull request changes and post feedback as a comment.
+A GitHub Action that uses the HTTP interface of an ollama installation to review pull request changes and post feedback as a comment.

 ## Features